Controllers

 This attribute contains an instance of type \Temma\Web\Request.
 This makes it possible to retrieve, or even modify, the different components of the request.

-More information on the configuration documentation.
+More information on the Request object documentation.

 $this->_response